The Nursing Shortage in the United States

 A lack of nursing resources has a jenga-like effect.

-Retention & Job Satisfaction: A shortage of nurses is a vicious cycle.
+A shortage of nurses is a vicious cycle.
 Nurse burnout ensues when units are consistently understaffed.
-Nurse burnout in turn results in sick calls and turnover, which further perpetuates the issue.
+Burnout in turn results in sick calls and turnover, which further perpetuates the issue.
 Nurses need to feel that their basic needs as caregivers are being met.

 When these needs are met, then nurses are able to meet the complex needs of their patients.
 So how do we meet these needs?
 In the form of adequate staffing resources.